joppuyo/nice-nginx-error-page/README.md

 ## Thanks

-I would like to thank the article [One NGINX error page to rule them all](https://blog.adriaan.io/one-nginx-error-page-to-rule-them-all.html) for inspiration.
+I would like to thank the article [One NGINX error page to rule them all](https://blog.adriaan.io/one-nginx-error-page-to-rule-them-all.html) for serving as inspiration.
 Using Server Side Includes drastically cuts down the number of required templates.

 ## License